Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

 praesident@uni-hamburg.de

 b.
-Contact person for questions regarding processing
+Contact person for questions regarding data processing

 Questions regarding the data processing described below can be directed to

-University of Hamburg Computer Center
+University of Hamburg Data Center

 rrz-serviceline@uni-hamburg.de

 c.
-Data protection officer
+Data Protection Officer

-You can also contact the data protection officer at:
+You can also contact the Data Protection Officer at:

 Data Protection Officer of the University of Hamburg